explaingit

 USE CASE 2

-Test individual UI components in isolation without loading your entire application.
+Test individual React, Vue, or Svelte components in isolation without loading the full application.

 USE CASE 3

-Catch bugs and regressions before they reach production by running tests in real browsers.
+Catch bugs before they reach users by running the full test suite after every code change in CI.

 USE CASE 4